 - Keep devices safe and do not leave them lying around where they could be stolen.

 - Calls from unknown or blocked numbers should be ignored.

-The NSPCC’s Resource is an extremely useful first port of call for learning about the latest social networks that are piquing people’s interest.
-However, while its age recommendations are a useful guide, there’s no substitute for trying out the services yourself.
-If a child is spending a lot of time on any particular network and you don’t feel you understand it fully, it’s definitely time to download it and use it.
+The NSPCC’s Resource is an extremely useful first port of call for learning about the latest social networks that are becoming popular.
+However, while its age recommendations are a useful guide, there’s no substitute for trying out those services yourself.
+If a child is spending a lot of time on any particular network and you don’t feel you understand it fully, it’s definitely time to download and use it.
 Here are some examples of what the NSPCC has to say about some of the most popular social networks:

-In all cases, the choice of what children are allowed to use has to ultimately lie with individual parents.
+In all cases, what children are allowed to use must ultimately be decided by individual parents.
 Different parents will inevitably have different values, priorities, and attitudes to risk.
 There’s no pretending this is anything less than a minefield, especially once some members of a peer group start being allowed to use things that others aren’t.